-1.4.6 Supervisory arrangements104
+1.4.4 Supervisory arrangements

-44. Assessors should set out the institutional arrangements for supervision and oversight of financial institutions, DNFBPs and VASPs, including the roles and responsibilities of regulators, supervisors and SRBs; their general powers and resources.
+31. Assessors should set out the institutional arrangements for supervision and oversight of financial institutions, VASPs, and DNFBPs, including the roles and responsibilities of regulators, supervisors and SRBs; their general powers and resources.
 Similarly, this section should also note the institutional framework for legal persons and arrangements, including the authorities (if any) with responsibility for the creation, registration, and supervision of legal persons and arrangements.

-1.4.7 International Cooperation
+1.4.5 International Cooperation

-Assessors should describe the supervisory arrangements in place for financial institutions, DNFBPs and VASPs.
+&lt;sup>208 Assessors should describe the supervisory arrangements in place for financial institutions, VASPs, and DNFBPs.

-46. Assessors should briefly summarise the international ML/TF risks and threats faced by the country, including the potential use of the country to launder proceeds of crime in other countries and vice-versa.
+33. Assessors should briefly summarise the international ML/TF risks and threats faced by the country, including the potential use of the country to launder proceeds of crime in other countries and vice-versa.
 To the extent possible, assessors should identify the country's most significant international partners with respect to ML/TF issues.
 This section should also note any institutional framework for international cooperation e.g. a Central Authority for MLA.